Welcome to the dawn of a new decade of possibilities for visitors to Buffalo.

 Expansion of the Botanical Gardens

 The Buffalo and Erie County Botanical Gardens will debut a new 40,000 square foot facility by the fall of 2022, marking the first substantial alteration in decades to the campus nestled in Frederick Law Olmsted’s South Park on the Southern fringes of the city.
-The new conservatory building designed by Toshiko Mori, who also designed the glass-enclosed visitor center at Frank Loyd Wright’s Martin House Complex, will include a butterfly conservatory, pollinator garden and a new gift shop, café and entrance.
+The new conservatory building designed by Toshiko Mori, who also designed the glass-enclosed visitor center at Frank Loyd Wright’s Martin House, will include a butterfly conservatory, pollinator garden and a new gift shop, café and entrance.

 FURTHER DOWN THE ROAD